List of Marvel Comics characters: A: Agony

 Agony is the name used by a symbiote in Marvel Comics.
 The symbiote, created by David Michelinie and Ron Lim, first appeared in Venom: Lethal Protector #4 (May 1993), and was named in Carnage, U.S.A. #2 (March 2012).
 It was created as one of five symbiote "children" forcefully spawned from the Venom symbiote along with Riot, Lasher, Phage, and Scream.
 Agony is usually depicted as a purple symbiote who primarily uses hair-like tendrils from its head.

-Leslie Gesneria

-Agony's first host was Leslie Gesneria, a mercenary hired by Carlton Drake's Life Foundation in San Francisco.
-Gesneria bonded with the Agony symbiote in conjunction with Scream (Donna Diego), Phage (Carl Mach), Riot (Trevor Cole) and Lasher (Ramon Hernandez), but they were defeated by Spider-Man and Venom.
-The symbiote's "siblings" later kidnapped Eddie Brock in an attempt to communicate with alien symbiotes in Chicago.
-When Brock refused to aid them Gesneria, Cole, and Mach were killed while the others were misled into believing Brock was picking the group off, unaware that the true killer was the schizophrenic Diego who had snapped from Scream's influence.

 James Murphy

 Agony's second host was James Murphy, a Petty Officer assigned to the Agony symbiote for Mercury Team.
 With Cletus Kasady on the loose in Colorado, Murphy trains with Agony for months in specific tasks alongside Phage (Rico Axelson), Lasher (Marcus Simms) and Riot (Howard Odgen), as well as assisting Spider-Man, Scorn and Flash Thompson.
 Murphy and his teammates are later killed by Carnage in their secret base and the four symbiotes bond with Mercury Team's dog.